sassoftware/viya4-iac-azure/docs/user/TerraformUsage.md

 Follow either one of the authentication methods described in [Authenticating Terraform to access Azure](./TerraformAzureAuthentication.md) and set all TF_VAR_name environment variables using `export TF_VAR_*=<value>` command.

+*TIP:* These environment variables can be re-loaded using the bash script referenced in the Authenticating Terraform link above.

 *TIP:* These commands can be stored in a file outside of this repo in a secure file, for example `$HOME/.azure_creds.sh.` Protect that file so only you have read access to it.

 Then source your credentials into your shell environment: